BillMyres/Lobbier/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Project
-I played around a bit this summer (2020) with Kubernetes.
-It was an instant hit thanks to my love for Docker.
-This is a fun project to try to integrate Kubernetes with a project for my portfolio and to share with others.
+This is a fun project to try to integrateKubernetes with a project for my portfolio and to share with others.

 ### Project scope: